 I’m back after going away for a few weeks.
 I’m a bad publisher.
 Sorry to anyone who had to wait on an email response.
 I think I’m caught up now though.
 Tomorrow I’ll be announcing the sole contest winner, along with all the other contributors.

 In the meantime, enjoy this Q+A with Allison Emily Lee, Issue 18 author and poet extraordinaire.

 Describe your writing in 25 words or less.

-Do you have a blog/website for your writing?
+Do you have a website or blog so we can follow your writing?

 Where can we read your work next?

 I recently wrote an essay for The Financial Diet on having a day job.
 I have a poem coming out in Bird’s Thumb June issue.
 I blog semi-regularly for Daphne Magazine if you’re interested in advice on craft and reading recommendations.